MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 \end{bmatrix}$.
 Thus we can form two-qubit gates by taking the tensor product of single-qubit gates we know.
 Some examples of two qubit gates include $H \otimes H$, $X \otimes \boldone$, and $X \otimes Z$.

 Note that while any two single-qubit gates define a two-qubit gate by taking their tensor product, the converse is not true.
 Not all two-qubit gates can be written as the tensor product of single-qubit gates.
-One example of such a gate is the CNOT gate.
 Such a gate is called an entangling gate.
+One example of an entangling gate is the CNOT gate.

 There are infinitely many unitary matrices on two qubits, so we cannot hope to have all possible gates as elementary operations on our quantum computer.
 Instead, we choose a small set of elementary gates that form a universal gate set.
 As before, a gate set is universal if any unitary matrix can be written as a product of gates from this set to arbitrary precision.
 One example of a universal gate set is the Hadamard gate, the T gate, and the CNOT gate.
 By taking products of these gates, we can approximate any unitary matrix on two qubits.